+Click the Gating key to open the GATING SETUP window.
 This window provides a means to include one or more signals in the gating algorithm.
-In the window above, both ECG and E-Resp gates must be satisfied for generation of an output gate (white dot).
+In the window above, both ECG and respiration gates must be satisfied for generation of an output gate (white dot).